Equally as important as your performance itself, what you choose to wear can play a huge role in the success of your audition.

 If you are auditioning for the role of a street dancer, you can slap on some sneakers.
 Accountant?
 Your normal work shoes should do the trick.

 Although, you don't have to go all out for all roles.
 (For example, if you're auditioning for the role of a deep-sea diver, you don't have to wear flippers).

-Your shoes can also be a good way to make yourself i easy to identify.
+Your shoes can also be a good way to make yourself easy to identify.
 An example of how this works is adding glitters to the toe cap part of your shoes.
-When sorting through applicants, the question, “who was that with the sparkly shoes?”is very likely to pop up.
+When sorting through applicants, the question, “Who was that with the sparkly shoes?” is very likely to pop up.